civictechdc/hackdc2025/projects/README.md

-# Civic Hack DC 2025 Projects
+# Civic Hack DC 2025 - Project Archive

 This directory contains all projects submitted during the hackathon.
 Each project has its own subdirectory with code snapshots, documentation, and resources.